microsoft/ExperimentTools/docs/xt/topics/micro_mnist.rst

     output_dir = os.getenv("XT_OUTPUT_MNT", "output")

-When XT runs the program, it uses Azure BlobFuse to mount the (cloud) storage container associated with the run and it maps this to a local path.
+When XT runs the microMnist program, it uses Azure BlobFuse to mount the (cloud) storage container associated with the run, and maps it to a local path.
 It then sets the value of the environment variable **XT_OUTPUT_MNT** to the same local path.

-So the above line of code sets **output_dir** to the path for the mounted run storage (if the program is being run under XT) or to a local **output** directory (if the program is not being run under XT).
+If you run the program under XT, the above line of code sets **output_dir** to the path for the mounted run storage ().
+If you don't run the program under XT, it sets **output_dir** to a local **output** directory.

-And here is the xt_config file:
+To run microMnist, copy the following xt_config text into a separate file in the /tutorials directory:

 .. only:: internal